 Here are some essential tips to help get started:

 - Know Your Camera—Read through the manual (yes, even if you think it’s too long).
-Learn how to use all its features to be second nature when shooting on location.
-For example, if your camera has multiple settings for different lighting conditions or subject matter (i.e., landscape vs portrait), adjust these as needed before going out into the field.
+Learn how to use all its features so that they become second nature when shooting on location.
+For example, if your camera has multiple settings for different lighting conditions or subject matter (e.g., landscape vs. portrait), adjust these before entering the field.

 - Practice shooting in those scenarios at home so that when it comes time for an assignment in those same conditions, your familiarity will help keep both hands free from handling other aspects of shooting.